rebase-energy/enflow/README.md

 Steps 1-4 are about understanding the **problem** and steps 5-6 are about creating and evaluating the **solution**.

 ## Basic Usage
-In **enerflow**, a reproducible experiment is represented by the following 4 components:
+In **enflow**, a reproducible experiment is represented by the following 4 components:

 * [`Dataset`]()
 * [`Environment`]()